DevExpress/devextreme-documentation/concepts/05 Widgets/ContextMenu/10 Open and Close the Context Menu/10 API.md

         });
     });

 When using Angular, Vue or React, use a different approach.
-Bind the [visible](/api-reference/10%20UI%20Widgets/dxContextMenu/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxContextMenu/Configuration/#visible') property of the **ContextMenu** widget to a component property.
+Bind the [visible](/api-reference/10%20UI%20Widgets/dxContextMenu/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxContextMenu/Configuration/#visible') property of the **ContextMenu** UI component to a component property.
 After that, change this property or variable, and the context menu will be opened or closed.

 ---